 Alternatively, our NVQ Level 3 Electrical Training is for those looking to become installation electricians.
 Throughout the course, students complete centre-led training and work with on-site to gain invaluable experience.
 You’ll undertake an AM2 assessment which on completion means you can apply for your ECS Gold Card.
 Throughout your training, Options Skills will be on hand to help and support you.

-What Will I Be Trained To Do?
+What Am I Trained To Do?

 Training to become an installation electrician will include a variety of aspects of electrical work.
 Health and safety, installation and wiring, circuits and 18th Edition wiring regulations are just some of what you will learn.
 As an installation electrician, you will be able to work unsupervised on installation, commissioning and the maintenance of low voltage electrical and electronic devices.